 Lactic acid vs glycolic acid: Which works better?

-Both lactic acid and glycolic acid are alpha hydroxy acids.
+Both lactic acid and glycolic acid are AHAs, or alpha hydroxy acids.
 Glycolic acid is considered to be the stronger of the two, but stronger doesn’t always equal better.
 Both lactic acid and glycolic acid can be used at different concentrations to effectively target a host of skincare issues, from improving acne or skin texture, reducing fine lines and discoloration, and reversing sun damage and aging symptoms.

 What is lactic acid?